annjawn/ABSearchBar/README.md

 #### Usage
-Make sure your `NavigationController` is embedded in a `UINavigationController` either through storyboard or programatically.
-Drop the `SearchBar.swift` file into your project, change the extension to your `ViewController` class.
+Make sure your `UIViewController` is embedded in a `UINavigationController` either through storyboard or programatically.
+Drop the `SearchBar.swift` file into your project, change the extension to your `UIViewController` class.
 That's it!

 #### Customizations